duongnghiephuy/Deep-learning-with-Keras/README.md

 # huy
-Start studying deep learning  and do some projects
+Start studying deep learning  and doing some projects